 - Ranking Reports – This will help you categorize business segments into those which are working from the ones which are not.
 Additionally, you can analyze it through various dimensions for various sectors.

 - Open Integration – Bi Tool should offer integrations to fetch data from various sources like social media platforms, websites, email, and more.

 - Executive Dashboard – Your BI Tool should provide an intuitive dashboard to analyze real-time critical business data sets using customized reports, summaries, graphs, and other personalized charts.

 - Geospatial Mapping – This feature will basically allow you to perform data analysis region-wise.
 Location intelligence will allow you to derive decision that is specific to a particular area or demography with the aim to increase productivity and profits.

 Best BI Tools – Final Summary

-This wraps up my list of the best BI tools to try this year.
-I will keep updating the list with more relevant tools available in the market.
+This wraps up my list of the best BI tools for the business to use this year.
+I will keep updating the list with other good BI software tools available in the market.

 Finally, with a massive rise expected in the big data analytics market post-pandemic, it is important that you start harnessing the power of cloud data.

 Additionally, the amazing thing is that BI tools offer easy-to-install business intelligence capabilities, including visualization, reporting, data augmentation, and more.